nginx & Tor

 Tor

-Since onion domains are not resolvable by internet nameservers, installing Tor is required to generate a private key, write an onion hostname and help kick-off the process of name resolution.
+Since onion domains are not resolvable by internet nameservers, installing Tor is required to generate a secret and public key, write an onion hostname to a file and help kick-off the process of Tor (client/server) network negotiations.

 Grab and unpack the sources for the standalone version of Tor.
 The latest stable release is advised. https://www.torproject.org/download/download.html